Germany's humble Klose a soft-spoken scoring giant

 Famous for performing mid-air somersaults to celebrate scoring important goals earlier in his career, he changed to mostly raising a clenched fist and giving a quick smile before putting his serious game face back on and getting back to work.

-"I don't know how long its been since I did a sommersault. but at least it worked out," he said after the match.
+"I don't know how long its been since I did a summersault. but at least it worked out," he said after the match.

-"You come in and wnat to turn the game around.
+"You come in and want to turn the game around.
 Twenty (World Cup) matches and 15 goals isn't bad at all."

 His goal against Ghana also moved Klose one ahead in the World Cup scoring list of compatriot Gerd Mueller, who led West Germany to the 1974 World Cup title.